timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART I-ORGANIZATION AND GENERAL MILITARY POWERS/CHAPTER 16-SECURITY COOPERATION/SUBCHAPTER V-EDUCATIONAL AND TRAINING ACTIVITIES.md

 ### §350.
 Inter-European Air Forces Academy
 * (a) OPERATION.—The Secretary of the Air Force may operate the Air Force education and training facility known as the Inter-European Air Forces Academy (in this section referred to as the "Academy").

-* (b) PURPOSE.—The purpose of the Academy shall be to provide military education and training to military personnel of countries that are members of the North Atlantic Treaty Organization or signatories to the Partnership for Peace Framework Documents.
+* (b) PURPOSE.—The purpose of the Academy shall be to provide military education and training to military personnel of countries that are—

+  * (1) members of the North Atlantic Treaty Organization;

+  * (2) signatories to the Partnership for Peace Framework Documents; or

+  * (3)(A) within the United States Africa Command area of responsibility; and

+  * (B) eligible for assistance under chapter 5 of part II of the Foreign Assistance Act of 1961 (22 U.S.C.
+2347 et seq.).

 * (c) LIMITATIONS.—